moabdelbasset/beproject5/README.md

  All functions have been manually tested to make sure each function works as intended and only for users as intended.
 Testing of the entire full stack application can be found within [FRONT-END REPO](https://github.com/moabdelbasset/feproject5)

 ##### Negative Testing
- All functions have been tested to make sure no functions are availabale to unauthorised users etc. This was done throughout the entire development process.
+ All functions have been tested to make sure no functions are available to unauthorised users etc. This was done throughout the entire development process.
 Full application testing can be found on [FRONT-END REPO](https://github.com/moabdelbasset/feproject5)

 ### Automatic Testing